$0 Baden-Württemberg School Meeting Prep Checklist

 Can I request that the assessment be conducted in English?

-There is no legal right to an English-language assessment within the state school system.
-The Sonderpädagogischer Dienst conducts assessments in German using German-normed tools.
-However, you can request that the assessor document your child's language background, provide supplementary assessment data from your home country in your child's dominant language, and ask that the Gutachten explicitly address whether language acquisition factors may have influenced the results.
+The state process is conducted in German using German-normed tools.
+Ask the Schulamt what language support is available.
+You can also request that the assessor document your child's language background, provide supplementary assessment data from your home country in your child's dominant language, and ask that the Gutachten explicitly address whether language acquisition factors may have influenced the results.

 What if I miss the one-month Widerspruch deadline?